jneidel/jneidel.com/content/project/writing-365/index.md

 13. :neutral_face:
 14. Write intro to [newsletter #10].
 15. Update [now] projects.
+16. :neutral_face:
+17. Write conclusions to this challenge.

 ## Learnings
 ### Progress

 I can feel that I'm getting better at writing.

-Structuring posts is becoming easier.
+Structuring posts has become easier.
-First drafts are becoming better.
+First drafts are better.
-Editing is becoming faster.
+Editing is faster.
 I have a better sense of what won't and will fit.
 The distinction between English/German has become more clear.
-I don't mix the two together as much and both sound more organic.
+I don't mix the two together as much and both sound more natural.
-I'm better at writing clear, short sentences.
+It's easier to write clear short sentences.
-At omitting unneeded words.
+To omit unneeded words.
-I pick up and improve little stylistic elements, like quoting a source, use of footnotes, parenthesis for explanations, headline interaction with the text before and after, etc.
+I pick up and improve little stylistic elements, like: quoting a source, the us of footnotes, parenthesis for explanations, headline interaction with the text before and after, etc.

-This outcome was expected, but it is still satisfying to see this happen organically, without conscious focus.
+This outcome was expected, but it is still satisfying to see this happen organically, just by sitting down to do the work.

 ### Comprehension & Completion